viniciusvianadp/simple-private-ec2-project/README.md

 ### Private EC2 Instance

 The private subnet contains an EC2 instance that serves as the backend server.
 It is not directly accessible from the internet.
 To enable outbound internet access for this instance, a NAT Gateway is used.
 The private EC2 instance has Docker installed and runs a containerized REST API.
-The API responds with a "Hello World" object when accessed on port 8080: `https://github.com/thomaspoignant/hello-world-rest-json`
+The API responds with a "Hello World" object when accessed on port 8080: `https://github.com/thomaspoignant/hello-world-rest-json`.

+For this project, it is possible to make the GET request to this api only after accessing the public EC2 instance, using `curl`, for example.
+The main purpose of this project is to create a simple project that provides a basic infrastructure in AWS using terraform.

 ## SSH Access